 An independent contractor is not an employee.
 Contracts of employment may be oral, written, or a combination, but some terms are implied in every contract, and other obligations arise in tort, equity and from fiduciary duties.
 Either party can sue for breach of an employment contract.

 Contract of employment or independent contractor

 A threshold question in determining the rights and duties of a worker is whether the individual is an employee or an independent contractor.
-Mostly it is only employees that are covered by awards, certified agreements, collective agreements and individual agreements.
+Mostly it is only employees that are covered by awards, enterprise agreements, collective agreements and individual agreements.
 Other legislation concerned with working relationships and conditions is usually applicable only to employees.

 An “employee” is a worker who works for another in exchange for wages.
 There are other arrangements for the performance of work that look like employment contracts, but are treated as independent contracting arrangements, or contracts for the provision of services.